camptocamp/build-debian-cloud/README.md

 The script is started with ``./ec2debian-build-ami`` it has sensible defaults but can be configured with options and plugins.
 To see a list of options run ``./ec2debian-build-ami --help``.
 At the very least, the script needs to know your AWS credentials.
-I recommend setting them via an [environment script](#environment-script), this way you do not need to specify the parameters for every invocation.

 There are no interactive prompts, the bootstrapping can run entirely unattended from start till finish.

 Some plugins are included in the [plugins directory](https://github.com/andsens/ec2debian-build-ami/tree/master/plugins).
 A list of external plugins is also provided there.
 If none of those scratch your itch, you can of course [write your own plugin](https://github.com/andsens/ec2debian-build-ami/blob/master/plugins/HOWTO.md).

 ## Features ##